The Special Care Baby Unit

 How will the funds raised make a difference?

 The Metavision system means that all current paper documentation can be replaced by electronic records.
-The system will also provide a direct link for all patient records between SCBU and the TMBU, which is of particular benefit when babies are transferred between sites – of which there were 96 transfers during 2015.
+The system will also provide a direct link for all patient records between SCBU and the TMBU, which is of particular benefit when babies are transferred between sites.